What Changes Can I Make to My Car On Finance?

-If you’re thinking of modifying your car, you may be asking, “are car modifications with finance allowed?”
+If you’re thinking of modifying your car, you may be if car modifications with finance allowed?
 Modifications don’t have to mean big upgrades to the car like getting alloy wheels.
 For example, maybe you want to put a tow bar on your vehicle or getting LED lights to replace the standard ones.
 Would those be considered car modifications?
 Yes, the car finance company will most likely consider these changes to be modifications.

 Before you start modifying your vehicle, whether for a car show or just upgrading some parts, it’s important that you know what’s allowed by the car finance company.
 You wouldn’t want to break any agreement you have with them on your car finance contract, right?
 As much as you’re excited to make the car truly your own through car modifications, don’t forget to know first what are the allowable changes for cars on finance.

 Can I Make Modifications to a Car on Finance?

 HP stands for hire purchase and PCP means Personal Contract Purchase - these are types of car finance deals.
 If you bought your car through an HP or PCP agreement, read through the terms and conditions first.
 You’ll find there that the car finance company doesn’t allow any kind of modifications to the vehicle you’re driving.

 The reason for this is because the car is a finance product and you’re not yet the owner of the car.
 While you’re still paying for it, the car finance company owns the vehicle.
 Once you’re down with the payments and the ownership of the car has been transferred to you, then you’re free to make all the modifications you want.

 Keep in mind that the car finance company looks after the value of the car because it’s considered to be the security for your car finance.
 For example, if you stop your payments for the car, the car finance company will take it back and then sell it so they can get back the money that was loaned to you.
 If changes were made to the vehicle, then there are also changes to the car’s value, which is the car finance company’s security.